-- less than 30 employees (total headcount) - pass a test concerning predominantly local work - 66.
+- less than 30 employees (total headcount) - pass a test concerning predominantly local work - 67.66.
 For Law firms or Lawyers regulated by the Law Society of Jersey firms will be required to conduct "predominantly local work" in order to be eligible.
 Predominantly local work in this context means "Over 75% of the firm's normal practice is in the area of local conveyancing, probate, family, criminal and/or employment law or providing legal advice to local individuals or businesses."
-For the avoidance of doubt, advice to financial services clients and commercial litigation is not considered "local work".
+For the avoidance of doubt, advice to financial services clients and commercial litigation is not considered "local work". - 68.67.
+For accounting, bookkeeping and auditing activities; tax consultancy; regulatory and compliance activities "predominantly local work" means 75% of the firm's normal practice is providing services to Jersey registered businesses or local residents.
+For the avoidance of doubt, advice to financial services clients is not considered "local work".